cp-algorithms/cp-algorithms/CONTRIBUTING.md

 - **Edit files locally or in the GitHub UI**.
 - **Submit a pull request** with your updates.

-For help with this workflow, check out this helpful guide: [Step-by-step guide to contributing on GitHub](https://www.dataschool.io/how-to-contribute-on-github/).
+For help with this workflow, check out this helpful guide: [Step-by-step guide to contributing on GitHub](https://opensource.guide/how-to-contribute/).

 ### Updating Indexes

 When you add new articles or reorganize existing ones, be sure to update the following files:

 - **[navigation.md](https://github.com/cp-algorithms/cp-algorithms/blob/main/src/navigation.md)**: Update the list of all articles.
-- **[README.md](https://github.com/cp-algorithms/cp-algorithms/blob/main/README.md)**: Add new articles to the main project overview.
+- **[README.md](https://github.com/cp-algorithms/cp-algorithms/blob/main/README.md)**: Update the list of new articles on the main page.

 ## Article Syntax